 However, it isn’t always practical to be moving up one string all the time, so to make playing this scale easier, we cross from one string to another.
 If we take the same notes we just played (C, D, E, F, G, A, B, C) and cross strings, we can play the same C Major scale all in one position without shifting.

-Left-Hand Technique When Playing Scales
+Left-Hand Technique When Playing the C Major Guitar Scale

 Lift Fingers When Crossing Strings